codee-com/open-catalog/Checks/RMK012/README.md

 The loop appears to be vectorizable, but the statements in the conditions of the loop render vectorization inefficient.

+### Actions

+If the conditions in the loop do not depend on the data, remove them using loop unswitching or loop fission.

 ### Relevance

 The main assumption of [vectorization](/Glossary/Vectorization.md) is that the